paulgdennis/Lyons_et_al_Plasticizers/README.md

 - Script 4: Indicator analyses
 - Script 5: Differential abundance testing

+The repository also has a bash script (amplicon_analysis_pipeline.sh) storing the key bioinformatics commands used in analysing amplicon sequencing data.

 In addition, the repository includes the following data files:
 - GPC.csv
 - NMR.csv